IKF ©

 Listed above, under "Regular Education," are the requirements that must be completed before a student may receive a high school diploma.
 Completion of graduation requirements for special education students who do not meet the required units of credit shall be determined on a case-by-case basis in accordance with the special education course of study and the individualized education program of the student.
 Graduation requirements established by the Governing Board may be met by a student as defined in A.R.S.
 15-701.01 and A.A.C.
 R7-2-302.

-Pupils who receive special education shall not be required to achieve passing scores on the test that is identical to the civics portion of the naturalization test under section 15-701.01 in order to graduate from high school unless the pupil is learning at a level appropriate for the pupil's grade level in a specific academic area and unless a passing score on the test that is identical to the civics portion of the naturalization test under section 15-701.01 is specifically required in a specific academic area by the pupil's individualized education program as mutually agreed on by the pupil's parents and the pupil's individualized education program team or the pupil, if the pupil is at least eighteen (18) years of age.
+Students who receive special education shall not be required to achieve passing scores on the test that is identical to the civics portion of the naturalization test under A.R.S.
+15-701.01 in order to graduate from high school unless the student is learning at a level appropriate for the student's grade level in a specific academic area and unless a passing score on the test that is identical to the civics portion of the naturalization test under section 15-701.01 is specifically required in a specific academic area by the student's individualized education program as mutually agreed on by the student's parents and the student's individualized education program team or the student, if the student is at least eighteen (18) years of age.

 Competency requirements.
 Any student who is placed in special education classes, grades nine (9) through twelve (12), is eligible to receive a high school diploma without meeting state competency requirements.